GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 Data also showed German inflation rose to its highest in almost 50 years in August, beating a high set only three months earlier, and strengthening the case for the European Central Bank to go for a larger rate hike next month.

-Reports that Taiwan fired warning shots, for the first time, at a Chinese drone which buzzed an offshore islet on Tuesday did not help already-fragile market sentiment.
+Reports that Taiwan fired warning shots for the first time at a Chinese drone, which buzzed an offshore islet on Tuesday, worsened already-fragile market sentiment.

+"Equity markets continued to be impacted by expectations central banks will keep their foot on the accelerator in terms of rate hikes," analysts at ANZ Research said in a note to clients.

-The pan-European STOXX .STOXX index also gave up earlier gains to be down 0.7%, and MSCI's world equity index .MIWD00000PUS fell 0.99%.
+The pan-European STOXX .STOXX index also gave up earlier gains to go down 0.7%, and MSCI's world equity index .MIWD00000PUS fell 0.74%.

 Investors fear that policymakers' battle to contain rising prices worldwide with rate hikes could push economies into recession.